 There are several signs of fall I can depend on year in and year out.
-The sky turns bluer, the leaves start to change and the numbers of questions about blackspot begin to rise!
+The sky turns bluer, the leaves start to change, and the numbers of questions I get about black spot begin to rise!

-Fall seems to bring on blackspot in most parts of the country.
-Makes sense if you think about it.
+Fall seems to bring on black spot in most parts of the country.
+That makes sense if you think about it.
 The nights are cooler.
 Dew and damp are the usual morning conditions.
-The roses are starting to shut down so they are not putting as much energy into fighting off disease.
-I suspect they figure their leaves will just drop off and someone will just pick them up for them.
-Kind of like a teenager’s method of changing clothes before a Saturday night date.
+The roses are starting to shut down, so they are not putting as much energy into fighting off disease.
+I suspect they figure their leaves will drop off and someone will just pick them up for them—kind of like a teenager’s method of changing clothes before a Saturday night date.

 Seriously—nothing.
 Fall and roses go together like well, spring and masses of blooms.
-Every year in my garden the roses that get absolutely no disease during the entire year end up with some blackspot in fall.
-It happens every year and in all honesty there is little you can do to prevent it.
-Even increased spraying may keep it at bay for a little while but not by much.
+Every year in my garden the roses that get absolutely no disease during the entire year end up with some black spot in fall.
+There is little I can do to prevent it.
+Even increased spraying may keep it at bay for a little while, but not by much.

-So if you’ve been trying to fight fall blackspot without success rest assured it’s not you.
-It’s Mother Nature and trying to fight her is a battle we will lose every time.
+So if you’ve been trying to fight fall black spot without success, rest assured that it’s not you.
+Rather, it’s Mother Nature, and trying to fight her is a battle we will lose every time.

 For now, just let the leaves get the black spot.
 In a short while they will fall off, and then we’ll start talking about some winter chores we can do to clean not only them but also any lingering black-spot spores.